thiagosilva977/gallery_art_scraper/README.md

 I loved taking this test, it was really cool.

 For me the difficulty was moderate.
-The regex task was the most difficult, although I handled regular expression logic well, it took the longest time to troubleshoot.
+The regex task was the most difficult part, especially for so some regex on task 3.
-With the other tasks, I had no major difficulties, it just took time to solve them.
+The first time I did the project so fast that I ended up skipping a few steps and leaving out some important details.
+Now the project is much more complete, with better and more accurate data capture, error prevention and better data export.

 About possible improvements:
-- Better parse on the information collected
+- Better parse on the information collected on task 3 (actual accuracy is 97%)
 - Better use of Scrapy (Nowadays I use more a framework that I've built)
 - Improve the presentation of the codes
 - Follow the PEP8 standards a little more